mikebader/project-shared-satisfaction/drafts/multiethnic-nhoods.md

 These findings provide evidence that residents of all races are equally satisfied living in multiracial neighborhoods.
 White residents, among whom the racial stratification theories would predict to be dissatisfied living in multiracial neighborhoods, were just as satisfied as their neighbors of color.
 What is more, a large majority of all four racial groups, ranging from 68.3 to 75.1 percent, reported being satisfied living in multiracial neighborhoods.
 The widespread level of satisfaction among all four racial groups supports the shared satisfaction model of multiracial integration.

+\revision{Due to the cross-sectional source of data, the selection of diversity-seeking residents into multiracial neighborhoods and dissatisfied residents out of multiracial neighborhoods may undermine the conclusion of shared satisfaction, especially among whites.
+I conducted robustness analyses to look for evidence of selection.}[^internal-robustness] \revision{First, I did not find any evidence that longer-term white residents were more dissatisfied than those who recently moved into neighborhoods, a finding that we would have expected if long-term white residents were stuck in place without options to move out.
+Second, I did not find any interracial differences in satisfaction among neighborhoods that had lost larger shares of whites over the previous 15 years.
+Although only longitudinal data from respondents can decisively answer the question, these robustness analyses provide evidence consistent with the conclusion that selection does not exert a strong influence on shared satisfaction.}\label{rev:internal}

+[^internal-robustness]: A full description of these analyses and the results may be viewed on pages \pageref{rob:internal}--\pageref{rob:comparative} of the supplement.

 ## Comparative Satisfaction

 I compared the difference between neighborhood satisfaction among residents of multiracial neighborhoods to neighborhood satisfaction among residents in general.
 In particular, I focused on comparisons between same-race residents.
 The traditional theories of neighborhood change predict lower satisfaction in multiracial neighborhoods.
 Recall, however, that two separate hypotheses predict different patterns: Putnam's -@putnam_e_2007 constrict theory predicts lower satisfaction among all racial groups while Abascal and Baldassarri -@abascal_love_2015 white exceptionalism predicts lower satisfaction only among whites.
 In contrast to both, the strongest form of the shared satisfaction perspective predicts that residents of multiracial neighborhoods will be as satisfied as residents elsewhere in the region.
 To examine these hypotheses, I compared estimates of a model using the multiracial sample from the 2016 DCAS to estimates that used the DC area-wide sample from the 2018 DCAS.
 I used the model in Equation \ref{eqn:model} without neighborhood fixed-effects.